 There is a phase in every surfer’s life – where they realize the importance of the right gear.
-Preparation is something that teaches us, the surfers to be patient, punctual and dedicated in order to make the most of what’s out there.
+Preparation is something that teaches us, the surfers to be patient, punctual and dedicated to making the most of what’s out there.
 Everyone has a story – where they get off work early, rush to the empty point break to see the glassy ocean pumping, no wind and as soon as you are about to grab your board and paddle in…you notice that you left your wax, your sunscreen, your boots – or the worst of them all, your wetsuit at home.

 Related Article: Wetsuit Boots, Hoods and Gloves